-You’ve probably heard of turmeric.
-You know, the orange spice that gives curry its deep, earthy flavor and is commonly used in Thai and Indian dishes.
+Believe it or not, turmeric for dogs is a game changer in holistic pet medicine.
+However, before we get to that, let’s start from the beginning.
+Turmeric is a spice with a yellow-orange color that gives curry its deep, earthy flavor and is commonly used in Thai and Indian dishes.
 In fact, there is a good chance you have some in your cupboard.
-A member of the ginger family, turmeric is native to Southeast Asia and the Middle East and is popular in Ayurvedic and Eastern medicines.
+A member of the ginger family, turmeric root is native to Southeast Asia and the Middle East and is popular in Ayurvedic and Eastern medicines.

-There have been a lot of studies performed on turmeric, over 6,000 to be more specific.
-Throughout the span of these studies, we’ve learned a great deal about its active ingredient curcumin, which is found in the roots and bulbs.
+There have been a lot of studies performed on turmeric powder, over 6,000 to be more specific.
+Throughout the span of these studies, we’ve learned a great deal about its active ingredient curcumin, which is found in the roots and bulbs of the curcuma longa root.
 Curcumin, also coined “Cure-Cumin” by one Baylor University study, offers a wide variety of health benefits to you and your pup.
-This herb is anti-inflammatory, anti-fungal, antibacterial, antiviral, antioxidant, and can even help fight cancer (but more about that later).
+This herb is a natural anti-inflammatory agent, anti-fungal, antibacterial, antiviral, antioxidant, and can even help fight cancer (but more about that later).

 While there have been some impressive advancements in western medicine, it’s no secret that preventative medicine is something that has just recently become popular in our corner of the globe.
 But it really is true: sometimes the best cure is prevention.
 Don’t believe us?
-Read on to learn more about the healing properties of turmeric!
+Read on to learn more about the non-steroidal anti-inflammatory properties of turmeric for dogs!

 Inflammation is not inherently evil.
 In fact, it’s the body’s natural response to bacteria, trauma, toxins, heat, among other causes.
 If your pup is exposed, the body will jump into action and send an army of white blood cells to the exposed area, increasing blood flow and causing inflammation.
 This is the body’s process and it is a miraculous thing.

 Chronic inflammation, on the other hand, is behind almost all disease.
-Luckily, Turmeric has anti-inflammatory properties that rival ibuprofen.
-In fact, in one 2014 study, curcumin outperformed ibuprofen in people with arthritis.
+Luckily, Turmeric powder has a powerful anti-inflammatory effect that rivals ibuprofen.
+In fact, in one 2014 study, turmeric curcumin outperformed ibuprofen in people with arthritis.
 Additionally, another 2004 study found that it also outperformed aspirin.

-Turmeric is a powerful antioxidant!
+Turmeric and curcumin are powerful antioxidants!
 As you may know, antioxidants are miracle workers as they slow aging, degeneration, and even have the ability to increase your lifespan.
 How do they do this?
 By fighting free radicals.

-Free radicals naturally occur in your body but “they’re also formed when your dog is exposed to chemicals, pesticides, processed foods, pollution, radiation and toxins.” naturally occurring and can do some serious damage to you and your pup’s cells.
-In fact, they even play a role in the development of cancer.
+Free radicals naturally occur in your body but “they’re also formed when your dog is exposed to chemicals, pesticides, processed dog food, pollution, radiation and toxins.” naturally occurring and can do some serious damage to you and your pup’s cells.
+In fact, they even play a role in the development of cancer cell growth.

 Treat And Prevent Cancer/Tumors

 Of the 65 million companion dogs in the United States, it’s estimated that nearly 6 million dogs will be diagnosed with cancer this year.
 The numbers are similar for cats as well.
-Turmeric is an effective way to protect your pet from becoming a statistic.
+Turmeric powder is an effective way to protect your dog body and prevent them from becoming a statistic.

 Relieve Arthritis Pain

-In addition to treating the inflammation that causes arthritis, turmeric can also treat that pain and symptoms associated with arthritis as well.
+In addition to treating the inflammation that causes arthritis, turmeric for dogs can also treat that pain and symptoms associated with osteoarthritis or rheumatoid arthritis as well.

 A 2014 study followed a two groups of patients with knee osteoarthritis.
 185 patients were given Curcuma domestica extracts and 182 patients were given ibuprofen, both for 4 weeks straight.